 Taylor is a member of the AFL-CIO Lawyers Coordinating Committee and the National Association of Public Pension Attorneys.
 He is the author of LGBT Rights: Gender Identity and Sexual Orientation in the Workplace, published in the Spring of 2017 in the Illinois Public Employee Relations Report.

 Taylor and his two boys spend their free time in the outdoors running, biking, hiking, and skiing, and frequently visit their “Yooper” friends and family in the Northwoods.
-Taylor also serves as the PTO president of his boys’ elementary school.
+Taylor also serves on the Local School Council of his boys’ elementary school.